MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 Use this article to learn about telemetry events, grouped by event area, and the fields within each event.
 A brief description is provided for each field.
 Every event generated includes common data, which collects device data.

-You can learn more about Windows functional and telemetry through these articles:
+You can learn more about Windows functional and telemetry data through these articles:

 - [Manage connections from Windows operating system components to Microsoft services](manage-connections-from-windows-operating-system-components-to-microsoft-services.md)